3 Reasons You Should Never Fall in Love with Your Sales Tactics

 Indeed, in modern sales organizations, reps are finding that the tactics or messaging they used as recently as last quarter aren’t landing as well as they used to.

 Despite their familiarity and tendency to work from time to time, here are three reasons you should never fall in love with your sales tactics.

 1. Times change quicker than you think

-The number of outreaches it takes to connect with prospect has increased by about 15% in the past 18 months alone.
-And between 2014 and 2016 the average tenure of a BDR decreased by 36%.
-Arming new reps with dated tactics for connecting with buyers that are increasingly harder to reach (like me!) is a recipe for failure.
+Arming new reps with stale tactics for connecting with buyers that are increasingly harder to reach is a recipe for failure.
 The game keeps changing.
-You need to change with it.
+You need to change with it!

 3. You’ll sound the same as everyone else

 Like the latest fad, sales tactics quickly come in to favor because they work for a while, but then quickly become so pervasive and cliché you can’t help but cringe when you’re exposed to them.
 Perhaps it’s a cold connection request on LinkedIn quickly followed by a sales pitch the moment you accept.
 Maybe it’s receiving a first-time email with a subject line that begins with “Re:” in an attempt to boost open rates.
 Or even better, the old alligator email.
 News flash; you sound the same as everyone else, and in the sea of sameness, you will be ignored!
 Want to stand out?
 Change up your tactics.

 As I’ve said before; sales is hard!
 Advances in social and mobile technologies combined with the sheer numbers of solutions flooding the market have made modern buyers more skeptical, peer-driven, and empowered than ever before.
 With immunity quickly building up to many sales tactics, modern sales professionals need to adapt.
 To quote one of the great Marshall Goldsmith‘s most famous books, “what got you here won’t get you there”.